PikachuHyA/yalantinglibs_as_submodule_demo/README.md

 │    ├── service.h
 └─── yalantinglibs
 ```

-**Step 4**: there are often more than one project using the library in the solution.
-In our demo, there would be a client app and a server app that both use the library.
-Those apps would be separate projects, so the file system will start looking like:

 **Step 5**: here's the root CMakeLists.txt (it's very important to set the compiler flags as I'm running g++ 10.3.0)